acemod/ACE3/docs/wiki/development/coding-guidelines.md

 Putting the opening brace in its own line wastes a lot of space, and keeping the closing brace on the same level as the keyword makes it easier to recognize what exactly the brace closes.

 ### 5.2 Indents
-Ever new scope should be on a new indent.
+Every new scope should be on a new indent.
 This will make the code easier to understand and read.
 Indentations consist of 4 spaces.
 Tabs are not allowed.
 Tabs or spaces are not allowed to trail on a line, last character needs to be non blank.

 Good: